propactive/propactive/README.md

 ```

 On top of that, it will validate the key value set by type (e.g. `URL`), if it's an invalid type, it will
 fail with a verbose error.
-For example, the error message below is produced by having a malformed protocol keyword: (i.e. "htps")
+For example, the error message below is produced by having a malformed protocol keyword: (e.g. "htps" instead of "https")

 ```log
 Property named: "propactive.demo.url.key" within environment named: "prod" was expected to be of type: "URL", but value was: "htps://www.prodland.com"